cmusv/pysheetgrader-core/README.md

 3. In the Vocareum's terminal, go to the uploaded directory by executing `cd $LIB/pysheetgrader-vocareum`.
 4. Execute `./setup.sh` to set up the virtual environment.

 ### 2. Compiling PySheetGrader

 Right after setting up the workspace, we need to execute `./vocareum_scripts/teacher/package_for_students.sh`.
 This script will create an installable *.whl file in the `pysheetgrader-vocareum` folder and copy it to `student_installer` folder in the root level.
 It will also copy the `requirements.txt` file to it.
 All the contents of `student_installer` will be used for installing PySheetGrader in the student level.

+The compilation process needs to be done in Vocareum to make sure it's compiled for proper processor architecture and OS.

 ### 3. Copy shared Vocareum scripts